County Durham and Darlington

 Community health care and emergency services related deaths

-Concerns summary A patient with a recent morphine overdose history received a repeat prescription for a fatal amount of liquid morphine.
+Concerns summary (AI summary) A patient with a recent morphine overdose history received a repeat prescription for a fatal amount of liquid morphine.
 Electronic systems failed to flag the overdose history during repeat prescription authorization, lacking critical scrutiny.

 Viktor Scott-Brown